-Today, things have taken a radical turn, it is no longer possible for this invite only group to keep the commoners at bay, they do not control the keys to this gate any more.
-If you have an opinion that you want to express open a wordpress account and start blogging.
-Inseminate your thoughts through twitter.
-These days, the agenda for mainstream media is being set by the social media.
-Until a few years back, MSM could bury inconvenient issues under the carpet and feast on trivialities, but it is no longer possible.
-Skewed news converge and unofficial party affiliations get challenged on twitter, facebook on a daily basis.
+Today, things have taken a radical turn; it is no longer possible for this invite-only group to keep the commoners at bay; they do not control the keys to this game anymore.
+If you have an opinion that you want to express, open a WordPress account, and start blogging, inseminate your thoughts through Twitter.
+These days, social media sets the agenda for mainstream media.
+Until a few years back, mainstream media could bury inconvenient issues under the carpet and feast on trivialities, but it is no longer possible.
+Skewed news coverage and personal party affiliations get challenged on Twitter and Facebook daily.
 Since the reach of social media is humongous, it is no longer possible for mainstream media to ignore social media’s reach and carry on with their doppelganger acts.

-If you are a fitness freak and want to try out one of the health programs but do not have the mega bucks to spend on a personal trainer, surf the net for these programs.
-Think your shin splints is caused due to your poor running form, log into youtube and watch the hundreds of running videos.
+If you are a fitness freak and want to try out one of the health programs but do not have the megabucks to spend on a personal trainer, surf the net for a variety of fitness programs.
+Think your shin splints are caused due to your poor running form, log into youtube, and watch running videos.
 Do not have access to a quality swim coach, see Micheal Phelps in slow motion online and try to mimic him in the pool.
-You have a health/personal issue and do not know whom to ask, post it in one of the online forums and some good samaritan at the other end of the globe will take pains to help you.
+You have a health/personal issue and do not know whom to ask, post it in one of the online forums, and some good samaritan at the other end of the globe will take pains to help you.

 Anyone who knows to code and has an idea can take on the lethargic behemoth conglomerates of this world and come on top of them.
-The cost of trying out things has come down to such a minute that it is within everyone’s grasp.
+The cost of trying out things has come down drastically that it is within everyone’s grasp.
 You do not need expensive hardware and servers to try out your ideas.
-Almost everything is available as a service these days, the so called cloud, which has put ideas withing the grasp of anyone who has the will to fight it out.
-This is just the start and things can only go up from here and I do not see an end to this.
+Almost everything is available as a service these days; the cloud has put ideas within the grasp of anyone who has the will to do it; this is just the start, and things can only go up from here, and I do not see an end to this.